return42/sphkerneldoc/linux_src_doc/include/linux/perf_event_h.rst

 .. c:type:: enum perf_event_state

-    the states of a event
+    the states of an event:

 .. _`perf_event_state.definition`: